ilpropheta/playground-ot4mmv6n/markdowns/welcome.md

 > The best fighter is not a Boxer, Karate or Judo man.
 The best fighter is someone who can adapt on any style.

+Bruce Lee's quote has two meanings: first of all, Bruce Lee could **not accept to obey to a single discipline or style** because any discipline or teaching is "conclusive" - all the answers have been already answered.
+What works for you can work differently for me.
+You should always *express yourself* and for this reason you should not limit yourself into a single doctrine.
+That's why for Bruce Lee was natural just to mix several styles and arts into his own *expression of the human body*.
+For instance, did you know that Bruce Lee was a professional dancer?

 C++ implements this idea very well, since it is **independent from any particular programming paradigm or style**.
 You can design object oriented applications with a bit of functional touch, crunch data from hardware very quickly through C-like interfaces, craft sophisticated generic libraries, make compile-time code generators, and so on.

-In my opinion, the *next generations* of C++ programmers should not be afraid of learning and using idioms and constructs coming from any paradigm and style.
-Since software and programming is constantly evolving, C++ programmers should practice **adapting** and **adjusting** to change, conveniently.
+The second aspect of his quote is about **adaptability**: for Bruce Lee, life is a constant process of changing.
+What works now might not work forever.
+If we you do not adapt to change, you are going to have troubles.
+Bruce Lee represented this concept in his famous fighting with *Chuck Norris* at the Colosseum (*The Way of the Dragon*): Chuck Norris was winning the match so Bruce Lee adapted to the style of his opponent and changed something in his movements.
+Chuck did not and for this reason he died.

+C++ grows very quickly.
+New tools and concepts are merged into the standard once every 3 years now.
+This requires a *vigilant* approach to C++ development.
+You should not ignore such changes because you might be involved in projects with people who use recent additions.
+Or you might just lose opportunities to simplify your code.
+You should be ready to **adapt** and **adjust** to change, conveniently.

-In this workshop we'll put our hands on a simple project applying different paradigms and idioms.
+In this interactive session, we will put our hands on a simple project where we will work on several aspects by applying different paradigms and idioms.

 ## Playground structure